 PensionPro performs vulnerability testing of our production IP addresses at a minimum of 2 times per year.
 All public facing IP addresses are scanned by a respected third party testing tool to ensure that they are protected against all known threats.

 Having an environment that is secure from the outside is only part of our security approach.
 To address internal security and staff controls, we have devised an environment where access to the production systems is only available to a restricted group comprised of three employees, Bill Renninger, Darren Conner, and Victor Ferris.
 Each of these employees acts as a steward of access to production information.
 No employee on the engineering or support staffs are able to directly manipulate the production servers without using our applications.
 All development is performed using separate databases and services.
 Promotion of changes to the production environment is performed by the restricted group only.
 There is no physical access to the production equipment by any employee of PensionPro Software as it resides in a datacenter controlled and owned by a third party hosting partner.
-That hosting partner has physical and virtual access to the equipment and provides an SOC I Type II to demonstrate their compliance with control standards.
+That hosting partner has physical and virtual access to the equipment and provides SOC audit reports to demonstrate their compliance with control standards.